 Common questions

-Will this slow down my internet?
-No. DNS filtering has zero impact on speed.
-You’re just using a different “phone book” for looking up websites.
+No — DNS filtering has effectively zero impact on speed.
+You're just using a different 'phone book' for looking up websites; the actual data still travels the same way.

 Serving Geelong, Surf Coast, and Bellarine Peninsula.